connievi/Recipeopedia/README.md

    * User can sign up to create a new account
 * New account screen
     * User can create a new account
+* Edit Profile screen
-    * User can create a description for themselves (OPTIONAL)
+    * User can update their first name, last name, email address, phone number, and a bio
-    * User can add a profile image (OPTIONAL)
+    * User can upload a profile image
 * Profile screen
+   * User can view profile information
-   * User can edit a description for themselves (OPTIONAL)
+   * User can edit a description for themselves
-   * User can add/change profile image (OPTIONAL)
-   * User can log out
-   * User can delete their account (OPTIONAL)
 * Recipe List Search screen
     * User can search keywords to view list of recipes
-    * Filter recipes by total ingredient cost and other factors (OPTIONAL)
     * User can view/scroll through generated recipes
-    * User can tap on a recipe and view detailed recipe information and users' reviews
+    * User can tap on a recipe and view detailed recipe information (instructions, ingredients, and health labels) and users' reviews
+    * User can long press on a recipe to save it
 * Recipe Details screen
     * User can leave reviews on a recipe to share their experience
-    * User can double tap to like other users' reviews
     * User can save favorite recipes
-    * User can receive suggested grocery information for guidance where to buy ingredients (OPTIONAL)
-* Recipes for You Screen (OPTIONAL)
+* Saved Recipes screen
+    * Users can view/scroll through their saved recipes
+* Saved Recipe Details screen
-    * User can view generated “Recipes for You” and a daily suggested recipe (OPTIONAL)
+    * User can tap on a recipe and view detailed recipe information (instructions, ingredients, and health labels)
+    * User can upload photo of their attempt at the recipe
-* Viewing other users' profiles screen (OPTIONAL)
+* Your Attempt screen
-    * User can follow/unfollow other users (OPTIONAL)
+    * User can record their experiences with attempting the saved recipe

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)
 * Profile tab
 * Recipe List Search tab
 * Saved Recipes tab

 **Flow Navigation** (Screen to Screen)
-* Login page
+* Login screen
-  * Navigate to search/category screen
+  * Navigate to Recipe List Search screen
-* Create account page
+* New Account screen
+  * Navigate to Edit Profile Screen
+* Edit Profile Screen
-  * Navigate to profile screen
+  * Navigate to Profile screen
 * Recipe List Search screen
   * Navigate to specific recipe information screen
 * Recipe Information screen
   * Navigate to comment section
 * Saved Recipes screen
+  * Navigate to Saved Recipe Details screen
+* Saved Recipe Details screen
-  * Navigate to basic recipe information screen
+  * Navigate to Your Attempt screen

 ## Wireframes